-Compliance with these emission limits shall be based on the proper operation and maintenance of the emergency diesel engine gen-sets or by testing, if required.
-(9VAC5-80-1180 and 9VAC5-50-260)
+These emissions are derived from the manufacturer's "not to exceed" data at maximum design capacity of the engine gen-sets and operating limits to determine the overall emission contribution.
+Compliance with these pollutant limits shall be based on the proper operation and maintenance of the diesel engines or by testing, if required.
+(9VAC5-50-260 and 9VAC5-80-1180) [5/8/2024]

-12. Emission Limits (Annual) - Emissions from the operation of the emergency diesel engine gen-sets (Ref.
+12. Emission Limits (Annual) - Total emissions from all engine gen-sets (Ref.
 Nos.
-1 through 35) shall not exceed the limits specified below:
+Generator 1 through 106 and Transitory Generator 1 through 4) shall not exceed the limits specified below:

-Pollutant All Engine Gen-Sets (Ref.
-Nos.
-1 - 35)

-Nitrogen Oxides (NO x as NO 2) 96.03 tpy
+Nitrogen Oxides (as NO 2 ) 96.03 tons/yr

-Carbon Monoxide (CO) 52.18 tpy
+Carbon Monoxide (CO) 51.35 tons/yr

-Volatile Organic Compounds (VOC) 11.00 tpy
+Volatile Organic Compounds (VOC) 12.63 tons/yr

-Particulate Matter (PM 10) 3.52 tpy
+Particulate Matter PM 10 5.79 tons/yr

-Particulate Matter (PM {2.5}) 3.52 tpy
+Particulate Matter PM 2.5 5.79 tons/yr

 These emissions are derived from the estimated overall emission contribution from operating limits.
-Exceedance of the operating limits may be considered credible evidence of the exceedance of emission limits.
-Compliance with the annual emission limits may be determined as stated in Conditions 1, 10, and 11.
-(9VAC5-80-1180)
+Compliance with these emission limits shall be determined by calculation methods as stated in Conditions 1, 8, 10, and 11 or other means acceptable to DEQ.
+(9VAC5-80-1180) [5/8/2024]

-13. Visible Emission Limit - Visible emissions from each emergency diesel engine gen-set (Ref.
+13. Visible Emission Limit - Visible emissions from each emergency engine gen-set (Ref.
 Nos.
-1 through 35) exhaust shall not exceed 5% opacity except during one (1) sixminute period in any one-hour in which visible emissions shall not exceed 10% opacity as determined by EPA Method 9 (reference 40 CFR 60, Appendix A).
-This condition applies at all times except during startup, shutdown and malfunction.
+Generator 1 through 106 and Transitory Generator 1 through 4) shall not exceed five percent opacity except during one six-minute period in any one hour in which visible emissions shall not exceed ten percent opacity as determined by the EPA Method 9 (reference 40 CFR 60, Appendix A).
+During startup and shutdown, visible emissions shall not exceed ten percent opacity, except for one six-minute interval not to exceed twenty percent opacity.